Financial Performance with Sustainable Investing

-Sustainable and responsible investing (SRI) spans a wide range of products and asset classes, embracing not only public equity investments (stocks), but also cash, fixed income and alternative investments, such as private equity, venture capital and real estate.
-Sustainable and responsible investors are like other investors in seeking a competitive financial return on their investments.
-The evidence is clear that sustainable and responsible investors do not have to pay more to align their investments with their values, or to avoid companies with poor environmental, social or governance practices.
+Sustainable investing spans a wide range of products and asset classes, embracing not only public equity investments (stocks), but also cash, fixed income and alternative investments, such as private equity, venture capital and real estate.
+Sustainable investors are like other investors in seeking a competitive financial return on their investments.
+A growing body of research demonstrates that sustainable investment funds on average over the long-term achieve comparable or even better financial returns than conventional investments.

 In October 2007, the Demystifying Responsible Investment Performance report issued by the United Nations Environment Programme Finance Initiative (UNEP FI) analyzed 20 influential pieces of academic work and 10 key broker studies exploring links between different approaches to responsible investment and investment performance.
 This comprehensive review found that SRI investment strategies are competitive with non-SRI strategies from a performance standpoint.